-As previously stated in this chapter, the GHG emissions of a company depend on multiple variables.
-Generally, the PAYER Group's GHG inventory is expected to grow throughout the years due to company growth, if no reduction measures are implemented.
-Furthermore, the intensity of activities is site specific, resulting in a visible trend in GHG emissions specific for each PAYER site.
-PAYER Austria was able to reduce the GHG emissions in the area of energy consumption, the generation of waste and the business trips.
-The new production line at PAYER Austria regarding the Consumer Health segment led to a diversification in the product portfolio, but also increased the product-related emissions like the emissions from the material supply, capital goods, upand downstream transportation and ultimately energy consumption.
+As previously stated in this chapter, the greenhouse gas emissions of a company depend on multiple variables.
+Generally, the PAYER Group's greenhouse gas inventory is expected to grow throughout the years due to company growth, if no reduction measures are implemented.
+Furthermore, the intensity of activities is site specific, resulting in a visible trend in greenhouse gas emissions specific for each PAYER site.
+PAYER Austria was able to reduce the greenhouse gas emissions in the area of energy consumption, the generation of waste and the business trips.
+The new production line at PAYER Austria regarding the Consumer Health segment led to a diversification in the product portfolio, but also increased the product-related emissions like the emissions from the material supply, capital goods, up- and downstream transportation and ultimately energy consumption.

-Overall, PAYER Hungary and PAYER China are larger production sites than PAYER Austria and Malaysia, they have higher number of employees, higher material inflow and product outflow, which consequently leads to a bigger contribution to the GHG inventory.
+Overall, PAYER Hungary and PAYER China are larger production sites than PAYER Austria and Malaysia, they have higher number of employees, higher material inflow and product outflow, which consequently leads to a bigger contribution to the greenhouse gas inventory.
 During the COVID-19 pandemic, the business unit Consumer Goods was highly strained due to the larger demand for lifestyle products.
-This demand led to an intense product-related activity at PAYER sites and in the value chain, resulting in a relative high emission of GHGs between 2020 and 2022.
-With the business accelerating in 2024, the product related GHG emissions increased again.
+This demand led to an intense product-related activity at PAYER sites and in the value chain, resulting in a relative high emission of greenhouse gases between 2020 and 2022.
+With the business accelerating in 2024, the product related greenhouse gas emissions increased again.
 In contrary, both sites managed to reduce their energy and fuel consumption due to a more efficient production, resulting in decreasing Scope 1, 2 and 3.2 emissions.